Definition of Extrapolation Formula

 X9 | 90.00 | Y9 | 100.00 |

-They observed that since this was a new product and cheap product and hence initially, this would follow linear demand until a certain point.
+They observed that since this was a new and cheap product initially, this would follow linear demand until a certain point.

-Hence moving forward, they would first forecast the demand and then compare them with actual and produce accordingly as this has demanded huge cost for them.
+Hence moving forward, they would first forecast the demand and then compare them with actual and produce accordingly as this has demanded huge costs for them.

-The marketing manager wants to know what the units would be demanded if they produce 100 units.
-Based on the above information, you are required to calculate the demand in units when they produce 100 units.
+The marketing manager wants to know what one would demand if they produced 100 units.
+Based on the above information, you must calculate the demand in units when they produce 100 units.

 Solution

-We can use the below formula to calculate the demands in units, which is the dependent variable for given units produce, which is an independent variable.
+We can use the below formula to calculate the demands in units, which is the dependent variable for given units produced, which is an independent variable.

 - Y(100) = 90 + 100 – 80 / 90 – 80 x (100 – 90)